luiscruz/course_sustainableSE/2025/p1_measuring_software/g12_databases.md

 For our project, we decided to try measuring the difference between the energy consumption between SQL and SQLite.
 Specifically, we want to know if there is a significant difference between the two when making join operations.
 Specifically, we want to know which is more efficient for local testing for a single user.
 This experiment does not aim to find out which is more efficient for a production environment or at a larger scale.
 An example of a use case would be a developer who wants to locally run a testing set using SQL on a particular application, and wishes to find out if SQL or SQLite would be more energy efficient for this test.

 The Structured Query Language[^sql], also reffered to as SQL or sequel, is a well-known cross-platform language most commonly used for managing relational databases.
 It is used to create, query, change, delete, define and control access to data.
 SQLite[^sqlite] is based on SQL as its parent language, but uses a local file system to store the database instead of a separate server process to run the database.
+For the standard SQL database, we made use of mySQL[^mysql].

 ## Experimental Setup